ANPC Leg

 Losses calculation

-In the case of the IGBT switch type in all groups, input/output terminals for power losses receive/generate vectors of 12 elements (indexes 0-11, where every index in the vector represent one switching element).
-The ordering of switching elements is described in Table 2.
+In the case of the IGBT switch type in all groups, input/output power losses ports receive/generate vectors of 12 elements (indexes 0-11, where every index in the vector represent one switching element).
+The ordering of switching elements is described in Table 1.

-Table 2.
-Switching elements ordering for power losses terminals in the case of IGBT switch type in all groups
+Table 1.
+Switching elements ordering for power losses ports in the case of IGBT switch type in all groups

 Index in the vector Switching element